-Represents a chemical manufacturer in connection with the remediation of radiological materials being conducted under the Formerly Utilized Sites Remedial Action Program (FUSRAP).
-Assisted in negotiating a settlement with the United States for the FUSRAP cleanup.
-Also, represents the company in a parallel Superfund cleanup of chemical contaminants.
-Provides counsel on regulatory matters related to the cleanup, including those relating to a license issued by the Nuclear Regulatory Commission.
+Chemical manufacturer in connection with the remediation of radiological materials being conducted under the Formerly Utilized Sites Remedial Action Program (FUSRAP); assisted in negotiating a settlement with the United States for the FUSRAP cleanup, represents the company in a parallel Superfund cleanup of chemical contaminants, and provides counsel on regulatory matters related to the cleanup, including those relating to a license issued by the Nuclear Regulatory Commission

-Represented a chemical manufacturer in connection with the remediation of a former facility where PCBs are the principal contaminant of concern.
-Performed extensive analyses regarding the handling and remediation of PCBs, and worked closely with consultants to develop a risk-based remediation proposal for approval by the United States Environmental Agency pursuant to regulations implementing the Toxic Substances Control Act.
-Supported third-party liability buy-out by identifying requirements for the buy-out, assisting in contractor selection, drafting and negotiating the liability buy-out contract with the contractor and a settlement agreement with the state including settlement of natural resource damages, and negotiating the insurance policy backing the buy-out.
+Chemical manufacturer in connection with the remediation of a former facility where PCBs are the principal contaminant of concern; performed extensive analyses regarding the handling and remediation of PCBs, and worked closely with consultants to develop a risk-based remediation proposal for approval by the US Environmental Protection Agency pursuant to regulations implementing the Toxic Substances Control Act; and supported third-party liability buyout by identifying requirements for the buyout, assisting in contractor selection, drafting and negotiating the liability buyout contract with the contractor and a settlement agreement with the state including settlement of natural resource damages, and negotiating the insurance policy backing the buyout

-Represented a power producer in connection with its wastewater discharge permit for a nuclear power plant.
-Supported all aspects of permit renewal through review of technical application submissions, counseling on regulatory requirements, and drafting advocacy documents.
+Power producer in connection with its wastewater discharge permit for a nuclear power plant; supported all aspects of permit renewal through review of technical application submissions, counseling on regulatory requirements, and drafting advocacy documents

-Represented an insurance company in connection with coverage under environmental cost cap policy for claims relating to RCRA closure and CERCLA, including determining regulatory basis for coverage decision.
+Insurance company in connection with coverage under environmental cost cap policy for claims relating to RCRA closure and CERCLA, including determining regulatory basis for coverage decision

-As representative of common counsel, managed all legal, technical and administrative aspects of Superfund site remediation, including negotiating consent decrees with federal and state environmental agencies, supporting allocation among PRPs, negotiating consultant contracts, working with federal and state agencies in remedy selection, drafting comments on agency decision documents, managing trust funds and consultants, and overseeing all technical work.
+As representative of common counsel, managed all legal, technical, and administrative aspects of a Superfund site remediation, including negotiating consent decrees with federal and state environmental agencies, supporting allocation among PRPs, negotiating consultant contracts, working with federal and state agencies in remedy selection, drafting comments on agency decision documents, managing trust funds and consultants, and overseeing all technical work